crazycodr/standard-exceptions/README.md

 [![Latest Stable Version](https://poser.pugx.org/crazycodr/standard-exceptions/version.png)](https://packagist.org/packages/crazycodr/standard-exceptions) [![Total Downloads](https://poser.pugx.org/crazycodr/standard-exceptions/downloads.png)](https://packagist.org/packages/crazycodr/standard-exceptions) [![Build Status](https://travis-ci.org/crazycodr/standard-exceptions.png?branch=master)](https://travis-ci.org/crazycodr/standard-exceptions)

+> I have created a PSR Draft related to this library.
+It would be a cleaner and simpler library with many less exceptions.
+Furthermore it would not focus on SPL backward compatibility, it would seek to replace existing SPL exceptions per se if they just don't map.

+> Check out [The PSR standard fork](https://github.com/crazycodr/fig-standards/blob/master/proposed/exception-base-library.md) i made relative to that.

 Standard Exception Package
 ==========================
 This project is aimed at providing additional standard exceptions to php.
 Many exceptions that are missing from the SPL are constantly being reproduced in different projects.
 By providing a package of high-quality, well organised exceptions, it will, in the long run, increase interroperability between projects.